penrynjohnp/logicapps-labs/docs/logicapps-ai-course/04_agent_functionality/04-extend-knowledge-to-agent.md

 1. Find and open your conversational agent workflow in the designer.

-[medie_placholder]

 On the designer, select the agent action.
 Rename the agent: **Document knowledge agent**.
 Next enter the System Instructions

 ```
-You are a helpful document analysis agent.
+You are a helpful assistant, answering questions about specific documents.
 When a question is asked, follow these steps in order:

-Use this tool to download the document, the output from this tool is the document text.
-Use only this text to answer the user's question.
-No other data or information should be used to answer the question.

 ```

-### Step 2 - Add the Document Analysis tool to your agent
+### Step 2 - Add the Index search tool to your agent
 1. On the designer, inside the agent, select the plus sign (+) under **Add tool**.
-1. Click on the Tool, and rename it to **Document analysis tool**.
-Then add the follow Description **Answers questions about a specific document.**
+1. Click on the Tool, and rename it to **{place holder}**.
+Then add the follow Description **Searches an index.**

 ### Step 3 - Test your workflow in Chat experience